-From 'Lyin' Ted To 'Beautiful': How Trump And Cruz Found Political Love
+From 'Lyin' Ted' To 'Beautiful': How Trump And Cruz Found Political Love

 There's a cold calculus for why the duo have become useful to each other.
 Trump needs Cruz's vote in the Senate — and no one is happier to save the chit than the transactional Trump.
 Cruz, on the other hand, needs Trump's base for any chance to win re-election.

 That base was here.
-The crowd was a dotted sea of red Make America Great Again hats, with people holding "Finish the Wall" signs and swaying to Elton John's Rocket Man, that came for the Trump show — and they got it.
+The crowd was a dotted sea of red Make America Great Again hats, with people holding "Finish the Wall" signs and swaying to Elton John's Rocket Man.
+They came for the Trump show — and they got it.
 Many said it's time to unite ahead of the midterms.

-"It's politics," said Jim Lopp of Houston wearing a black biker vest at the rally.
+"It's politics," said Jim Lopp. of Houston, wearing a black biker vest at the rally.
 "Obama and Clinton attacked each other and then they were best of friends seemingly.
 I was kind of laughing with it.
 They were throwing their cards on the table.
 I love it.
 I'm proud of both of them."

 Jennifer Bresler sees it the same way.
 "I think it's politics," said Bresler, who drove four hours from Dallas with her 21-year-old daughter, Jordin, to be here.
 Both were wearing red Make America Great Again T-shirts.
 "I was pissed at Cruz when he went sour at the convention. ...
-It helps to know that he's [Trump] going to support him."
+It helps to know that [Trump is] going to support him."

-Michelle Morris of Houston said if Cruz had not made up with Trump there could have been consequences.
+Michelle Morris, of Houston, said if Cruz had not made up with Trump there could have been consequences.
 "I might have stayed home," said Morris, who cited Trump's support for NASA as a positive for Houston and the economy for why she thinks he's been a great president.

 And now that Cruz has gotten on board, said Morris, sporting a stars-and-stripes Trump shirt and red Make America Great Again hat, "I have a lot of respect for Ted Cruz.
 Instead of being bitter or mean, he showed he cared a lot for the country and making America great again.
 In my eyes, Cruz went up 10 points."